LIKE IT NEVER HAPPENED

 I wondered how the pastors would address this article.
 But nothing was mentioned or discussed.
 Not one peep about it all weekend—not at the conference, the team meeting, or even in our small group meeting.
 Once again, it was like it didn’t happen.

 But nothing was mentioned or discussed.
 It was all very bizarre.
 We jumped right into worship without missing a beat.
 Not one peep about it all weekend—not at the conference, the team meeting, or even in our small group meeting.
-Once again, it was like it didn’t happen.
+Once again, it was like it didn’t even happen.

 Once again, I found myself feeling deeply confused about what had transpired and how so many people were acting like nothing was going on.
 The article published several names of people in Christland and included serious claims about them, yet it was never addressed to the church.
+If it was, it was handled privately.
+I understand some matters should be addressed in private but this was a matter that affected essentially the entire church body and was no longer a private matter if you ask me.

 Again, it was like everyone was saying, “just keep walking, nothing to see here,”... like it never happened.